giisw/LLM-Human-PrivReq-Catalog-Comparison/README.md

   - relevant parameters and configuration notes

 - `*.py`
-  The scripts implementing the selected methodology for that branch.
+  The scripts implementing the analysis methodology selected for that branch.

 - `INSTALL.md`
   Branch-specific setup steps (when required).